 Please help us to collect and preserve Ottawa's COVID-19 experience.
 In collaboration with uOttawa, Carleton University, and Capital Heritage Connexion, the City of Ottawa Archives is keen to gather records of your experience of the pandemic.
 Capturing these records will help future generations understand the times we lived through.
 Materials recording the pandemic and the post-lockdown period will be welcome.

-Are you considering depositing your COVID-19 Collection materials with the City of Ottawa Archives?
-Here are some important things to note:
+Donate your COVID-19 Collection materials with the City of Ottawa Archives.

 We are interested in items such as:

 - Artwork, posters, maps, plans

 - Unpublished works of fiction, non-fiction and poetry, speeches

 We are promoting the use of the hashtag #ottawacovid-19collection on Twitter, Facebook and Instagram if you would like to share that the City of Ottawa Archives is collecting COVID-19 experiences.